Fiction and non-fiction – paperback; Brio Books; 185 pages; 2019.

 Interestingly enough, there are no stories here about mining, but there are stories about immigrants moving here and finding their feet and tales about young people learning to stand on their own two feet for the first time.
 If I was to criticise it in any way, I’d say it feels slanted towards young voices rather than a broader mix of young, old and everything in between — but that’s a minor quibble and I expect it can’t be helped given its focus on new writers.

 An introduction to the city

-The opening piece, Split by Cassie Lynch, is a beautiful introduction to the city, showing how it has developed and grown — but at great cost.
-The author is a descendant of the Noongar people — whose ancestral lands comprise the south west and south coast of Western Australian — and she uses indigenous story-telling techniques that blend magic realism with vivid descriptions of the plants and birds and animals that once inhabited the area now home to the CBD.
+The opening piece, Split by Cassie Lynch, is a beautiful introduction to the city, showing how it has developed and grown — but at a great cost.
+The author is a descendant of the Noongar people — whose ancestral lands comprise the southwest and south coast of Western Australia — and she uses Indigenous story-telling techniques that blend magic realism with vivid descriptions of the plants and birds and animals that once inhabited the area now home to the CBD.
 She looks at how the city has been altered by geography, by nature, by violence.

 Settlers will say that they brought science, technology and worldly culture to the shores of this wild country.
 Marvels.
 Advancements.
 Shakespeare.
 The wheel.
 And they did.

 But they also brought savagery to Noongar Country.
 Slavery.
 Poverty.
 Incarceration.